Iribov/xiphium-documentation/docs/Tissue_Culture/TC Parameters.md

 Choosing parameters to use in the Planning actions follows a 'decision tree' with varying specificities.
 The following tables are used (from low to high specificity):

-1. Crop
+1. Cultivar Group
-2. Cultivar (in table PlantCode Loc for now)
+2. Plant Code Location
 3. TC_Plan_Group

 The most important parameters can be specifically set here for a specific Activity Group